 What is gout?

-Gout most commonly affects the joints of the big toe, but can also appear in the ankles, knees, elbows, fingers and wrists.
+According to NHS (2023), Gout most commonly affects the joints of the big toe, but can also appear in the ankles, knees, elbows, fingers and wrists.
 During attacks of gout, these joints because inflamed, swollen and red and can be intensely painful.

 What causes gout?